doluwamu/helper/README.md

 While the result when you pass the sentence through the BreakWordFragment will be ("I love building...")

-Note1: When using the functions, you need to pass in two parameters which are(word, limit{which should be a nubmer, and is optional as there is a default limit})
+Note1: When using the functions, you need to pass in two parameters which are(word, limit{which must be a nubmer, and is optional as there is a default limit})

 Note2: The default 17